The legal stuff…

 We may supply your details to selected clients and promotional partners.
 These include:

 Sharing data with our clients and sponsors allows them to contact you about their products and services and provide you with direct offers and promotions which may be of interest to you.
-They may also use your data for market research and analysis, to append additional information to existing data they already hold on you or update their records for fraud prevention, debt tracing, enforcement and anti-money laundering.
+They may also use your data for market research and analysis, to append additional information to existing data they already hold on you, and to provide services including; debt tracing and tracking, fraud prevention, enforcement, ID verification and anti-money laundering.

 Our clients operate within the following sectors: